kolomanschaft/updatejunkie/README.md

 __tags__: A dictionary containing all tags as its keys that define a single ad.
 The values should be default values that define the tag's type.
 A parsed ad should be represented by an identical dictionary (with different values).<br />
 __key_tag__: The name of a tag that can be used as identifier.
 The key tag must be unique and time-invariant.<br />
-__datetime_tag__: The name of a tag that contains a string with datetime information.
+__datetime_tag__: The name of a tag that contains a datetime.
 If the website does not provide time information for ads you could use the time the ad was parsed.<br />
-__datetime_tag_format__: A format string describing the string in the `datetime_tag`.
-The syntax is according to strftime().
-(This is historical nonsense and will be changed.
-Why providing a datetime string and a format string instead of just providing a ready-to-use datetime).<br />

 #### Required methods